15 Factors for 2019 Dicamba Applications

 - Fine spray particles can remain suspended in inversions.

 - Dicamba can move with runoff water after heavy rainfall events.

-15. Dicamba is a tool for managing herbicide-resistant populations, but it’s not foolproof.
+15 Remember that dicamba is a tool for managing herbicide-resistant weed populations, but it’s not foolproof.

 Selection for dicamba resistance occurs each time dicamba is applied.
-Just as with glyphosate, overreliance on this technology will lead to the development of dicamba-resistant weed populations.
+Just as with glyphosate, overreliance on this technology will spur development of dicamba-resistant weeds.